Oxford Pubs: The Eagle & Child.

 The Eagle & Child

 The Eagle & Child is a famous Oxford pub, best known for being the watering hole used by writers J. R. R. Tolkien and C. S. Lewis.
-The pub is just three minutes from the Ashmolean Museum and a staple for Oxford visitors.
+The pub is just three minutes from the Ashmolean Museum and a staple for Oxford visitors, although it’s remained closed for close to four years.
+Things, however, are about to change!

 The Eagle & Child History